jskress/builder-tool/docs/guides/java.rst

     The class name that is the entry point for an application.
 If this is not specified, an attempt will be made to find one automatically.
 It is ignored for libraries.

+``fat_jar``
+    A flag that indicates whether dependencies scoped to the ``package`` task should be included in the archive being built.
+This will default to ``true`` for application projects and ``false`` for library projects.

+``exclude``
+    A list of strings that note file patterns to exclude from the archive being created.
+    Each entry will be interpreted as a file name glob pattern unless the first character is the tilde (``~``).
+In that case, the rest of the string is taken to be a regular expression pattern.
+Any relative files that match an exclusion pattern are not included in the final archive.

+``merge``
+    A list of strings that note file patterns that should be merged when duplicates are found.
+Java services files are an example but don't include that pattern as it is added automatically.
+Each entry will be interpreted as a file name glob pattern unless the first character is the tilde (``~``).
+In that case, the rest of the string is taken to be a regular expression pattern.
+Any relative files that match a merge pattern and are found more than once are combined into a single file for the archive.

 ``sources``
     A flag that indicates whether a jar file of the project sources should be created